Associate Professor of Economics and International Affairs

-Bilge Erten is an Assistant Professor of Economics and International Affairs at Northeastern University.
+Bilge Erten is an Associate Professor of Economics and International Affairs at Northeastern University.
 Her research interests lie in Development Economics, with a focus on Gender, Health, and Education.

 She studies the effects of lockdown policies on mental health and domestic violence; the causes and consequences of domestic violence; education, mental health, and violence against children; and globalization and women’s empowerment in developing countries.
 She published in journals such as the American Economic Journal: Applied Economics, the Review of Economics and Statistics, Journal of Economic Literature, Journal of International Economics, World Development, Feminist Economics, and Economics of Education Review.
 She is an Associate Editor of Feminist Economics, and a Faculty Scholar at the Institute for Health Equity and Social Justice Research at Northeastern.
 She is also a Research Fellow at the Institute for the Study of Labor (IZA).